x1angli/cvt2utf/README.md

 ## Installation
 1. Make sure Python 3 is properly installed.
 1. Also make sure `virtualenv` is installed.
 (Windows: `pip install virtualenv`, Linux: `$ sudo pip install virtualenv`)
+1. Clone this project onto your local hard drive, assuming the local folder name is "utf8_encode", which is the same as the project name.
-1. Run the following commands
+1. Run the following commands:

-        rem Enter the folder of this project cd utf8_encode
+        cd utf8_encode
         virtualenv venv
         . venv/bin/activate
         pip install -r requirements.txt

+    Note #1: If you place this project into a folder whose name is different from "utf8_encode", please make appropriate change to the 1st line above.
-    Note: For Windows users, you need to replace the 4th row above with "venv\bin\activate"
+    Note #2: For Windows users, you need to replace the 4th line above with "venv\bin\activate"

 ## Usage
 1. Modify the `cvt2utf8.py` file to point to the root path to the folder containing the files you want to convert.